-On completion of this course, the students will be able to
+Course Learning Outcomes (CLOs): After the completion of this course, the students will be able to

-- Elucidate the architecture of various types of processors. - Foster the ability to write programs using PIC microcontrollers. - Write ARM processor based programs. - Elucidate the pipeline structures and hazards - Interface peripherals and develop applications based on PIC/ARM processors
+- 1. Elucidate the architecture of various types of processors. - 2.
+Foster the ability to write programs using PIC microcontrollers. - 3.
+Write ARM processor based programs. - 4.
+Elucidate the pipeline structures and hazards - 5.
+Interface peripherals and develop applications based on PIC/ARM processors